blakegarretson/essentials/main.md

 ## Web Browser

 - [Firefox](https://www.mozilla.org/en-US/firefox/) is a great choice for your default web browser.
 The robust feature set and impressive array of extensions make it easy to recommend.
 It's arguably far more pro-consumer than Chrome with its stance on ad-blockers. [✽](#copy:brew install --cask firefox)
+    - Firefox is my pick for the best third-party browser, but at the risk of losing my street cred, I actually like the default browsers on Mac and Windows.
+Edge is surprisingly decent and feels pretty snappy.
+Safari is an acquired taste, and I don’t like the way it handles bookmarks, but it’s an excellent choice especially if you use it across multiple Apple devices like iPhones and iPads.
     - [Google Chrome](http://www.google.com/chrome) should get a mention since it was my default browser from 2008 until 2024.
 Its most recent policy on ad-blockers was a deal breaker for me, and I left to try other options. [✽](#copy:brew install --cask google-chrome)
     - And because you can never have too many browsers, the [DuckDuckGo](https://duckduckgo.com/) browser is another nice option if privacy and security are a high priority. [✽](#copy:brew install --cask duckduckgo)